doctrine/mongodb-odm/README.markdown

     $users = $query->execute();

-If you want to just find an entity by its identifier you can use the findByID()
+If you want to just find an document by its identifier you can use the findByID()
 method:

     $user = $em->findByID('User', 'the_string_id');

-You may want to load the associations for an entity, you can do this with the loadEntityAssociations() method:
+You may want to load the associations for an document, you can do this with the loadDocumentAssociations() method:

-    $em->loadEntityAssociations($user);
+    $em->loadDocumentAssociations($user);

 Now you can access the ->account property and get an Account instance:

     echo $user->account->name; // Test Account

-If you only want to load a specific association you can use the loadEntityAssociation($name)
+If you only want to load a specific association you can use the loadDocumentAssociation($name)
 method:

-    $em->loadEntityAssociation($user, 'account');
+    $em->loadDocumentAssociation($user, 'account');

 To automatically load the association during hydration you can specify the association to load on a query with the loadAssociation() method: